kubernetes/website/content/zh-cn/docs/reference/setup-tools/kubeadm/implementation-details.md

 <!--
 - A kubeconfig file for scheduler, `/etc/kubernetes/scheduler.conf`; inside this file is embedded a client certificate with scheduler identity.
-  This client cert should have the CN `system:kube-scheduler`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles) -->
+  This client certificate should have the CN `system:kube-scheduler`, as defined by default [RBAC core components roles](/docs/reference/access-authn-authz/rbac/#core-component-roles) -->
 - 调度器的 kubeconfig 文件 —— `/etc/kubernetes/scheduler.conf`；